Child Development

 Instruction is centered on lecture, lab, internship, and field experience courses, which offer direct experience in a variety of settings.

 Due to the nature of the curricula and the criteria for child-care center and public school volunteers, determined by the state licensing agency, there are special entrance and continuation requirements for the completion of CDEC and TECA Child Development courses.
-As required by The Texas Health and Human Services Minimum Standards for Child Care Centers, October 2018 (P20330-0000), the student must comply with the following:
+As required by The Texas Health and Human Services Minimum Standards for Child Care Centers, December 2024 (P20330-0000), the student must comply with the following:

 - A student must be able to supervise children at all times as defined by Texas Administrative Code (TAC) §746.1205.